Architects (British band): Arrival of Sam Carter, Ruin and Hollow Crown (2007–2009)

-After Johnson's departure, Dan Searle said that when Johnson left the band they all saw Sam Carter performing with other local bands and decided it was an "easy choice".
+After Johnson's departure, Dan Searle said that when Johnson left the band, they all saw Sam Carter performing with other local bands and decided it was an "easy choice".
 Ali Dean approached Carter while he was at work and had a few band practices.
 When Carter joined as Architects' new lead vocalist he made his on-stage debut by performing the song "The Darkest Tomb".
 After this amicable departure, Johnson went on to form the band Whitemare with ex-members of Johnny Truant and Centurion, and also briefly Architects guitarist Tim Hillier-Brook on bass.
-They released their second album Ruin on 25 October 2007.
-Despite releasing their début album Nightmares the previous year the band felt they had developed as songwriters a lot and wished to release something quicker.
+Architects released their second album Ruin on 25 October 2007.
+Despite releasing their debut album Nightmares the previous year the band felt they had developed as songwriters a lot and wished to release something quicker.
 Carter felt pressure when writing the lyrics for Ruin as he had a six-week period between joining Architects and going into the studio to record.
 Dan Searle commented that Carter drew from more personal experience in his lyrics than their previous singer Johnson.
 They supported Suicide Silence in 2007 on The Cleansing The Nation Tour in the United States.

 In early 2008, they released a split EP with UK band Dead Swans, which featured two songs from each artist.
 Architects' contributed "We're All Alone" and "Broken Clocks", and Dead Swans contributed "In the Half Light" and "Swallow".
 The song "We're All Alone" was later worked into "Hollow Crown".
 Architects said that they wanted to release the album in an effort to show people they were still progressing their style.
 The EP was well received by British music press with review scores of 7/10 from Metal Hammer, 8/10 from Rock Sound, A 7.5 was given by Terrorizer for Architects' side of the EP and four "K"s out of 5 from Kerrang!.
 The release was followed by a double headed tour of the UK.